-LACS 16200/HIST 16102 Introduction to Latin American Civilization 2 (M. Tenorio) Taking these courses in sequence is not required.
+LACS 16300/HIST 16103 Introduction to Latin American Civilization 3 (D. Borges) Taking these courses in sequence is not required.
 This sequence meets the general education requirement in civilization studies.
 This sequence is offered every year.
 This course introduces the history and cultures of Latin America (e.g., Mexico, Central and South America, and the Caribbean Islands).
-The second quarter addresses the evolution of colonial societies, the wars of independence, and the emergence of Latin American nation-states in the changing international context of the nineteenth century.
+The third quarter focuses on the twentieth century, with special emphasis on economic development and its political, social, and cultural consequences.

 HIST 20111 History of Death (K. Hickerson) From the treatment of mortal remains to the built environment of cemeteries, tombs, and memorials, the dead have always played a role in the lives of the living.
 This course examines how beliefs and practices surrounding death have been a source of meaning making for individuals, institutions, religious communities, and modern nations.
 It will ask students to consider how examining death makes it possible to better understand the values and concerns of societies across time and space.
 This course will consider case studies from Africa, the Middle East, the Caribbean, North America, Europe, and Asia, from the Middle Ages to the Vietnam War.
 It introduces students to the methods and debates that animate the historical study of death—coming from histories of the body, social history, and the study of slavery—and ends by asking the question: "Is it possible to have a global history of death?"